Matheus França

-Matheus França de Oliveira (born 1 April 2004) is a Brazilian professional footballer who plays as an attacking midfielder or forward for Vasco da Gama, on loan from Crystal Palace.
+Matheus França de Oliveira (born 1 April 2004) is a Brazilian professional footballer who plays as an attacking midfielder or forward for Liga Portugal club Alverca on loan from Premier League club Crystal Palace.

 Club career

 Early career

-França was born in Rio de Janeiro, Brazil, and joined local club at Flamengo at the age of 12, after being one of the stand-out performers playing for Olaria.
+França was born in Rio de Janeiro, Brazil, and joined local club Flamengo at the age of 12, after being one of the stand-out performers playing for Olaria.
 He became part of the Flamengo youth team and was considered, alongside Lázaro, one of the club's greatest young players after Vinícius Júnior.

 Flamengo

 França debuted in the Flamengo's professional team on 6 December 2021 in a Campeonato Brasileiro Série A match against Santos at Maracanã Stadium, he replaced Éverton Ribeiro on the 78th minute.
 He had a €200 million release clause in his Flamengo contract.

 On 25 January 2022, Flamengo extended França's contract until 30 April 2027.
 On 23 February 2023, França extended his contract with Flamengo until 31 December 2028.